 The AMEL Speakers Bureau began recruitment of its first cohort in December 2017 in partnership with the Anti-Defamation League-New York (ADL)-New York/New Jersey region.
 Under the banner "My Voice, Our Future", the joint AMEL-ADL campaign features millennial leaders from the Middle East and Africa who are taking action to bridge divides.
 Following targeted recruitment in December 2017, a first group of young leaders were chosen: Cedric Nwafor, Isaac Cudjoe, Bnyad Sharef, Mor Yahalom and Ruwan Al-Rejoleh, who are bringing stories from diverse backgrounds spanning Cameroon, Ghana, Iraq, Israel and Syria.
 Between January and March 2018, they received training in speech-crafting and public speaking.

-Following the training, the AMEL Speakers are being deployed to a series of speaking engagements to bring together and inspire diverse audiences across New York.
+Following the training, the AMEL Speakers began to be deployed to a series of speaking engagements to bring together and inspire diverse audiences across New York and New Jersey.
 Their voices are fostering the spirit of religious understanding and pluralism through events on college campuses, at diverse organizations and institutions, and houses of worship.
-In those spaces, they will share their own courageous stories of overcoming hatred and exclusion—often in challenging circumstances—and encourage others to join them in denying divisiveness through dialogue, engagement and cooperation.
+In those spaces, they are sharing their courageous stories of overcoming hatred and exclusion and encouraging others to join them in denying divisiveness through dialogue, engagement and cooperation.

-The pilot program will run through the Fall of 2018 and, on a modular basis, the program will be expanded across the country and to additional speakers.
+The pilot program will run through the Fall of 2018 and, on a modular basis, the program will be expanded throughout the country and to additional speakers.